LuminesenceProject/Luminesence-Website/README.md

 # Luminesence-Website
-This is a website that gives people the chance to play video games.
+This website gives people the chance to play unblocked video games during school.
 It also has hacks.

-New games have been recently added!
-Check them out!
+warning: pls do not notify any school administrators about this website. snitches. get. stiches

-contact wafflepancake9@gmail.com or jstdam0210@gmail.com
+contact wafflepancake9@gmail.com or jstdam0210@gmail.com for any questions